kevbuh/guide/README.md

     - [x] stop when found first proof
     - [x] add expr_history for more accurate value ratings
     - [x] Flag to choose all llm or use symbolic engine
-- [ ] Symbolic engine
+- [x] Symbolic engine
     - [x] expression to AST representation
     - [x] implement common laws on the AST
     - [x] simplification engine
-    - [ ] complete implication and bi-conditional laws
+    - [x] complete implication and bi-conditional laws
     - [x] fix expression bugs (below in bug tracker)
 - [ ] Write testcases
 - [ ] Set up experiment suite to track model performance
 - [ ] Start experimenting with how to improve ToT
+    - [x] remove already chosen options
     - [ ] look at entire tree
     - [ ] test with other prompts
     - [ ] choose law with respect to the probabilities